 Terms of Reference

-The Student Food Insecurity Advisory Committee will work collaboratively to support the implementation of the recommendations of the Food Insecurity Working Group established in 2019.
-The committee will monitor sector-wide emerging and good practices that support food-insecure students.
+The Student Food Insecurity Advisory Committee will work collaboratively to support the implementation of the recommendations from the Food Insecurity Working Group established in 2019.
+The committee will monitor sector wide emerging and good practices that support food insecure students.

-- To provide a forum for improved communication and collaboration among campus stakeholders advancing initiatives that address student food insecurity
+- To provide a forum for improved communications and collaboration among campus stakeholders advancing initiatives that address student food insecurity.

-- To review current policies, programs, services, and relevant information available to students to ensure these reflect good practices, are of high quality, and are appropriate for students in the Queen's environment
+- To review current policies, programs, services, and relevant information available to students to ensure these reflect good practices, are of high quality and are appropriate to students in the Queen's environment.

-- To work towards creating a food culture at Queen’s in which stigma is reduced and there is broad understanding of the issues of student food insecurity
+- To work toward creating a food culture at Queen’s where stigma is reduced and there is broad understanding of the issues of student food insecurity.

-- To make recommendations, as requested and as appropriate, to campus stakeholders with respect to good and emerging practices that address food insecurity.
+- To make recommendations, as requested and as appropriate, to campus stakeholders as it relates to good and emerging practices that address food insecurity.

-- Each year the members will identify priority issues on which the group will focus through the academic year
+- On an annual basis, the members will identify priority issues for the group to focus on through the academic year.

 - Vice Provost and Dean of Student Affairs delegate (chair)